irbizzelus/random-noncode-stuff/Gilza txts/Perks.md

 Build 1 - Jack of all trades https://pd2builder.netlify.app/?s=090-4xkkFg1380-6580-5h58&p=2&a=6&t=6&d=30
 Ultimate powerhouse able to achieve any task.
 Spare 1 point you can use however you wish, but getting extra accuracy from stable shot will most likely be best value.
 Weapons to use:
-Use a primary shotgun of your choice, but 155 damage class is recomended due to combination of berserker and overkill, allowing you to gain a massive damage increase.
+Use a primary shotgun of your choice, but 155 damage class is recommended due to combination of berserker and overkill, allowing you to gain a massive damage increase.
 Secondary can be a shotgun to gain benefits from overkill, a SMG to deal with Bulldozers, a high accuracy weapon for long range, or any weapon with shield AP capabilities.

 -----